alam-jahangir/php-graphql/README.md

 # php-graphql
-his is a PHP implementation of the GraphQL specification based on the https://graphql.org/
+PHP implementation of the GraphQL specification based on the https://graphql.org/